 The Group is advised by its NOMAD, GCA Altium Ltd, its nominated corporate broker, Barclays Capital and by Headland Consultancy for financial PR matters.

-The Group has a CSR coordinator that reports through the Supply Chain Director to the Group’s management board and is active in minimising the impact of the Group’s activity on climate change, reducing waste, ensuring fair practise, animal welfare and community involvement.
-CSR implications are considered in connection with the Company’s production, operation, people and organisation.
+The Group has a Sustainability Manager that reports through the Supply Chain Director to the Group’s management board and is active in minimising the impact of the Group’s activity on climate change, reducing waste, ensuring fair practice, animal welfare and community involvement.
+Sustainability implications are considered in connection with the Group’s production, operation, people and organisation.

-In addition, there are employee committees which meet regularly, a charity fund and a charity committee which considers applications for donations and each year the Group supports several employee chosen charities with fundraising.
+In addition, there are employee committees which meet regularly, a charity fund and each year the Company supports several employee chosen charities with fundraising.